Lautarocuello98/business-web-app/README.md

 ## ✨ Overview

-Business Web Manager is a Django-based web application designed to manage internal operational workflows for small teams or businesses.
+Business Web App is a Django-based web application designed to manage internal operational workflows for small teams or businesses.

 The platform centralizes **client records, job management, task priorities, and operational tracking** in a single dashboard interface.